tosca07/picochess/README.md

 Installation
 ------------
-Note: Everything is really early and experimental and installation script has only been testad with PI 4 64bit.
-D I have done some initial basic testing with a browser and a DGT bluetooth board.
+Note: Everything is really early and experimental and installation script (install-picochess.sh) has been testad with PI 4 and Debian.
+I have done some initial basic testing with a browser and a DGT bluetooth board.
 The install script has not been tested with a DGT board yet.
 I have only tested PI 4 64bit so far.

 1. You need a Raspberry PI 4 (or 3) and a 32G SD card.